-Jeff Joyner enters his eighth year at Long Beach State, and his third as the associate head coach.
+Jeff Joyner enters his ninth year at Long Beach State, and his fourth as the associate head coach.

-In Joyner's seven years with the program, The Beach has claimed two Big West regular season championships and two Big West Tournament titles.
+In Joyner's eight years with the program, the Beach has claimed two Big West regular season championships and two Big West Tournament titles.
 He has also been a part of all four of LBSU's NCAA Tournament teams.

-In 2012, Joyner's first year as an associate head coach, Long Beach State earned its third-straight NCAA Tournament berth.
+In 2012, Joyner's first year as associate head coach, Long Beach State earned its third-straight NCAA Tournament berth.
 LBSU, which went 12-8-0 overall, received an at-large selection after finishing fifth in the Big West.